 Total reinjection of wastewater, brine or condensate, from geothermal plants is usually the requirement nowadays.
-The water fraction from the high-pressure separators is typically 75-80% of the total flow for liquid dominated reservoirs, 20-25% being the high pressure steam that drives the turbines.
+The water fraction from the high-pressure separators is typically 75-80% of the total mass flow for liquid dominated reservoirs, 20-25% being the high pressure steam that drives the turbines.
 This water fraction is smaller for wells with a disproportionately high steam fraction, referred to as high enthalpy wells.
 Nowadays, this waste water is usually reinjected into wells, preferably that are in hydraulic contact with the reservoir being produced to assist in pressure maintenance, but far enough away not to cause cooling due to short-circuiting.
 Ideally for this the reinjection wells should be about 2 km away from the production wells not to cause a thermal breakthrough.
 The nature of each field, however, has to be taken into consideration for spacing of wells and the strategy for reinjection.

-There are several methods employed at present to minimize the damage to reinjecton wells due to scaling.
+There are several methods employed at present to minimize the damage to reinjection wells due to scaling.
 The most common one is to do "hot injection" that is when the water temperature is maintained above the scaling limit for amorphous silica, commonly above 150°C. Where surface condensers are used, it is a good idea to mix the condensate with the brine to be reinjected, and ideally to dilute it below the silica saturation limit.
-These wells usually retain their injectivity for a long time and the wellhead pressure will be the saturation pressure for the temperature of the injected water.
-This means that the wells accept the water readily and it is not necessary to pump the water down the well.
+These wells usually retain their injectivity for a long time and for very open wells the wellhead pressure will be the saturation pressure for the temperature of the injected water.
+This means that many wells accept the water readily and it is not necessary apply pump pressure.
 In several non-saline fields silica super-saturated water is being reinjected.
 In those cases before the reinjection well, the silica is allowed to polymerize in open ponds or retention tanks.
-The reinjection wells will initially accept the water quite readily but may lose the injectivity such as: workover with a drilling rig to drill out the scaling, sidetracking to make a new well parallel to the old one, acidizing by pumping hydrochloric acid and mud acid (hydrofluoric acid) into the aquifer to dissolve some of the deposited silica in the veins.
+The reinjection wells will initially accept the water quite readily but may lose the injectivity after few years due to scaling.
+Then the wells will require treatment to recover the injectivity such as: workover with a drilling rig to drill out the scaling, sidetracking to make a new well parallel to the old one, acidizing by pumping hydrochloric acid and mud acid (hydrofluoric acid) into the aquifer to dissolve some of the deposited silica in the veins.

-Another method gaining popularity for treating water before reinjection is acidizing the brine to say pH 4.5-5.5 by injecting sulphuric acid (or hydrochloric acid) to stabilize the silica way below the amorphous silica saturation limit.
+Another method gaining popularity for treating silica supersaturated water before reinjection is acidizing the brine to say pH 4.5-5.5 by injecting hydrochloric acid (or sulphuric acid).
 The precipitation of silica is highly pH dependant, being highest in the range pH 7-8, and is also influenced by the salinity.
-The pH control method allows more energy to be extracted from the fluid, either by a double flash cycle or by a binary fluid cycle (working fluids: isopentane or ammonia/water).
+The pH modification method allows more energy to be extracted from the fluid as it can be cooled further, either by a double flash cycle or by a binary fluid cycle (working fluids: isopentane or ammonia/water).